JackP2112/WebAppDev2Assignment/README.md

 git clone https://github.com/JackP2112/WebAppDev2Assignment
 ~~~

-- Run npm install to install dependencies
+- Run npm install to install dependencies, there are now two package.json files to install for front and back end

 ~~~
 npm install
 ~~~

-- Start the JSON server on port 3001 from the project root (where media.json is)
+- Install mongoDB and run the mongod server, db here in the project root

 ~~~
-json-server media.json -p 3001
+mongod --dbpath db
 ~~~

-- Start the node server and run the app
+- Start both the back and front end from their respective roots

 ~~~
 npm run start